 Memory foam v natural fibres is a personal preference, it depends whether you like the feel of memory foam.

-Latex is a posh alternative, but it's not to everyone's taste.
+Latex is a posh alternative and, but it’s not to everyone’s taste.

 If you're on a tight budget or just want something cheap for a guest bed then here are a couple of decent synthetic mattress toppers:

 This cheap mattress topper from Sealy has a microfiber cover (which just means it is very finely woven) and it has something called ‘DuPont silk like fibres’.
 Essentially, it is a synthetic fibre but the manufacturers say it has ‘all the legendary smoothness of silk’.
-That might be pushing it but it gets good reviews and it’s better for allergies than natural fibres.
-Sealy claims to be the world's biggest bed brand.
+That might be pushing it but it gets good reviews and it’s hypoallergenic.
+Sealy claims to be the world’s biggest bed brand.

 There are loads of memory foam mattress toppers to choose from, but here are three to consider: